MuTe33/basic_architecture_setup/README.md

 # Basic Architecture Setup

 This project is a showcase of how a basic structure in code could look like.
 It takes a clean architecture approach but with leaner setup.
-You can see a full example of [Uncle Bob's Clean Architecture approach for Flutter here](https://github.com/ShadyBoukhary/flutter_clean_architecture).
+Highly inspired by [Uncle Bob's Clean Architecture approach for Flutter here](https://github.com/ShadyBoukhary/flutter_clean_architecture).
-It explains everything in much more detail.
+Check that package out as it explains everything in much more depth.

 ## Folder structure

 ```
    +--- lib
         +--- api // Defined and generated API
+        +--- app // application layer with pages and viewmodels
         +--- data // responsible for data retrieval
           +--- mapper // maps data model to domain model
           +--- model // data model (DTO)